-Start of programme: Monday 12 January 2015
+Start of programme: Monday 7 October 2019

 Mode of Attendance: Full-time

-The Certificate in Teaching Chinese is designed:
+The Certificate in Teaching Chinese is designed to:

-- to meet the rapidly growing demand in the UK and elsewhere for trained and qualified teachers of Chinese as a foreign language.
+- meet the rapidly growing demand in the UK and elsewhere for trained and qualified teachers of Chinese as a foreign language.